History of the Association of Friends and Fellows

 In 2015, the Library expanded the Associates group to include former fellows and other friends of the Library, inaugurating a new Association of Friends and Fellows.
-Now numbering around 500 members, and growing, members of the Association of Friends and Fellows presently come from forty states and twenty-nine foreign countries.
-Their contributions have helped make it possible for the Library to continue in its pre-eminent role as a center for research on the New World between 1492 and 1830 and on the impact of the Western Hemisphere’s discovery on the course of European history.
+Now numbering around 500 members, and growing, members of the Association of Friends and Fellows presently come from nearly all fifty states and many foreign countries.
+Their contributions continue to make it possible for the Library to continue in its pre-eminent role as a center for research on the New World between 1492 and 1830 and on the impact of the Western Hemisphere’s discovery on the course of European history.
 We hope that you will wish to share with them the responsibilities and privileges of membership.

 Association members are informed of all Library publications, including exhibition catalogues, facsimile editions, and monographs of bibliographic or historic concern, nearly all of which are made available to members at a discount.

 The Annual Meeting of the Associates is held each spring in the Library, and there is usually also a fall event.
 The membership has occasional less formal gatherings and receives notices of lectures, conferences, and other events taking place at the Library throughout the year.

-The minimum contribution for membership as an Associate is fifty dollars ($35 for former fellows; $25 for students), although most of our members prefer to give larger amounts.
+The minimum contribution for membership in the Association of Friends and Fellows is fifty dollars ($35 for former fellows; $25 for students), although most of our members prefer to give larger amounts.
 Our hope is to attract people who have a genuine interest in sustaining the Library’s collecting and who wish to support its numerous programs for the encouragement of advanced scholarship and public education concerning the American and European past.

 To view the levels of Association, click here; to join the Association online, click here or write to The Association of Friends and Fellows, The John Carter Brown Library (Box 1894, Providence, R. I. 02912) for a membership remittance envelope.
 You can also send a check directly to the Library with a cover note indicating its purpose.
 Checks should be made payable to The John Carter Brown Library.